asdlei99/Olive1111/docs/source/overview/options.md

 - `type: [str]` Type of the input model which is case insensitive..
 The supported types contain `HfModelHandler`, `PyTorchModelHandler`, `ONNXModelHandler`, `OpenVINOModelHandler`,`SNPEModelHandler` and etc. You can find more details in [Olive Models](https://microsoft.github.io/Olive/api/models.html).

-- `config: [Dict]` For example, for `HfModelHandler`, the input model config dictionary specifies following items:
+- `config: [Dict]` The configuration of the pass.
+Its fields can be provided directly to the parent dictionary.
+For example, for `HfModelHandler`, the input model config dictionary specifies following items:

     - `model_path: [str | Dict]` The model path can be a string or a dictionary.
 If it is a string, it is a huggingface hub model id or a local directory.
 If it is a dictionary, it contains information about the model path.
 Please refer to [Configuring Model Path](../tutorials/configure_model_path.md) for the more information of the model path dictionary.